-To receive credit in a class, a student must attend at least 90 percent of the days the class is offered.
-A student who attends less than 90 percent but more than 75 percent of the days the class is offered may only receive credit for the class if he or she completes a plan, approved by the Director of Student Services that allows the student to fulfill the instructional requirements for the class.
+To receive credit in a class, a student must attend at least ninety percent (90%) of the days the class is offered.
+A student who attends less than ninety percent (90%), but more than seventy-five percent (75%) of the days the class is offered may only receive credit for the class if he/she completes a plan, approved by the Principal that allows the student to fulfill the instructional requirements for the class.

-If a student attends less than 75 percent of the days a class is offered or has not completed a plan approved by the Director of Student Services, then the student will be referred to the Attendance Review Committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit, if appropriate.
+If a student attends less than seventy-five percent (75%) of the days a class is offered or has not completed a plan approved by the Principal, then the student will be referred to the Attendance Review Committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit, if appropriate.

-The actual number of days a student must be in attendance in order to receive credit will depend on whether the class is a single semester or full year class.
+The actual number of days a student must be in attendance in order to receive credit will depend on whether the class is a single semester or full year course.